grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

   # CLI flag: -blocks-storage.bucket-store.series-selection-strategy
   [series_selection_strategy: <string> | default = "all"]

+  series_selection_strategies:
+    # (experimental) This option is only used when
+    # blocks-storage.bucket-store.series-selection-strategy=worst-case.
+    # Increasing the series preference results in fetching more series than
+    # postings.
+Must be a positive floating point number.
+    # CLI flag: -blocks-storage.bucket-store.series-selection-strategies.worst-case-series-preference
+    [worst_case_series_preference: <float> | default = 1]

 tsdb:
   # Directory to store TSDBs (including WAL) in the ingesters.
 This directory is
   # required to be persisted between restarts.